amitbiswas1999/Wafer-Fault-Detection-ML-Project/README.md

 ## Wafer Fault Detection

 #### Problem Statement:

-    Wafer (In electronics), also called a slice or substrate, is a thin slice of semiconductor, such as a crystalline silicon (c-Si), used for fabricationof integrated circuits and in photovoltaics, to manufacture solar cells.
+To build a classification methodology to predict the quality of wafer sensors based on the given training data

 The inputs of various sensors for different wafers have been provided.
-    The goal is to build a machine learning model which predicts whether a wafer needs to be replaced or not (i.e whether it is working or not) nased on the inputs from various sensors.
+In electronics, a wafer (also called a slice or substrate) is a thin slice of semiconductor used for the fabrication of integrated circuits

    There are two classes: +1 and -1.

    +1: Means that the wafer is in a working condition and it doesn't need to be replaced.

    -1: Means that the wafer is faulty and it needa to be replaced.

 #### Data Description